 Chicken For Garnish

-- boil the chicken with all of the ingredients and the one cup of water till cooked through (about 20-30 minutes)
+- Boil the chicken with all of the ingredients and two cups of water till cooked through (about 20-30 minutes).

-- remove the chicken from the water and shred into pieces
+- Remove the chicken from the water and shred it into pieces.

 Mulligatawny Soup

-- add the onions and saute till just translucent
+- Add the diced onions and green chili and saute till the onions are just wilted.

-- using an immersion blender or regular blender puree the soup
+- Remove the bay leaves and use an immersion or regular blender to puree the soup.

-- add the coconut milk and mix in
+- Add the coconut milk and simmer for another 10 minutes.

 I just made this for my mom in Ohio and it is a huge hit!
 Perfect for a snowy afternoon!